the House of Burgesses passed five of Patrick Henry's resolutions against the Stamp Act in 1765

 The Virginians who fought in 1776-83 are honored nationally as Revolutionary War soldiers.
 However, the Virginians who fought a second war of independence 80 years later in 1861-65 (as the Confederates described it) are "rebels."
 Some describe Virginians who fought for the Confederate States of America such as Robert E. Lee as "traitors."

-When the accumulated history of the 1861-65 conflict were published as the Official Records of the War of the Rebellion, the title was one more indication that a rebellion had failed to become a revolution.
+When the accumulated history of the 1861-65 conflict was published as the Official Records of the War of the Rebellion, the title was one more indication that a rebellion had failed to become a revolution.

 Virginia delegates sent to the Continental Congress were all wealthy, with much to lose by rebelling